Thermal radiation: Electromagnetic theory

+Quantum theory

+The microscopic theory of radiation is best known as the quantum theory and was first offered by Max Planck in 1900.
+According to this theory, energy emitted by a radiator is not continuous but is in the form of quanta.
+Planck noted that energy was emitted in quantas of frequency of vibration similarly to the wave theory.
+The energy E of an electromagnetic wave in vacuum is found by the expression E = hf, where h is the Planck constant and f is its frequency.

+Bodies at higher temperatures emit radiation at higher frequencies with an increasing energy per quantum.
+While the propagation of electromagnetic waves of all wavelengths is often referred as "radiation", thermal radiation is often constrained to the visible and infrared regions.
+For engineering purposes, it may be stated that thermal radiation is a form of electromagnetic radiation which varies on the nature of a surface and its temperature.

+Radiation waves may travel in unusual patterns compared to conduction heat flow.
+Radiation allows waves to travel from a heated body through a cold non-absorbing or partially absorbing medium and reach a warmer body again.
+An example is the case of the radiation waves that travel from the Sun to the Earth.

+Characteristics

+Frequency

 Thermal radiation emitted by a body at any temperature consists of a wide range of frequencies.
 The frequency distribution is given by Planck's law of black-body radiation for an idealized emitter as shown in the diagram at top.

 The dominant frequency (or color) range of the emitted radiation shifts to higher frequencies as the temperature of the emitter increases.
 For example, a red hot object radiates mainly in the long wavelengths (red and orange) of the visible band.
 If it is heated further, it also begins to emit discernible amounts of green and blue light, and the spread of frequencies in the entire visible range cause it to appear white to the human eye; it is white hot.
 Even at a white-hot temperature of 2000 K, 99% of the energy of the radiation is still in the infrared.
 This is determined by Wien's displacement law.
 In the diagram the peak value for each curve moves to the left as the temperature increases.

+Relationship to temperature

-The total amount of radiation of all frequency increases steeply as the temperature rises; it grows as T4, where T is the absolute temperature of the body.
-An object at the temperature of a kitchen oven, about twice the room temperature on the absolute temperature scale (600 K vs. 300 K) radiates 16 times as much power per unit area.
+The total radiation intensity of a black body rises as the fourth power of the absolute temperature, as expressed by the Stefan–Boltzmann law.
+A kitchen oven, at a temperature about double room temperature on the absolute temperature scale (600 K vs. 300 K) radiates 16 times as much power per unit area.
 An object at the temperature of the filament in an incandescent light bulb—roughly 3000 K, or 10 times room temperature—radiates 10,000 times as much energy per unit area.
-The total radiative intensity of a black body rises as the fourth power of the absolute temperature, as expressed by the Stefan–Boltzmann law.
-In the plot, the area under each curve grows rapidly as the temperature increases.

-The rate of electromagnetic radiation emitted at a given frequency is proportional to the amount of absorption that it would experience by the source, a property known as reciprocity.
-Thus, a surface that absorbs more red light thermally radiates more red light.
-This principle applies to all properties of the wave, including wavelength (color), direction, polarization, and even coherence, so that it is quite possible to have thermal radiation which is polarized, coherent, and directional, though polarized and coherent forms are fairly rare in nature far from sources (in terms of wavelength).
-See section below for more on this qualification.

-As for photon statistics thermal light obeys Super-Poissonian statistics.
+As for photon statistics, thermal light obeys Super-Poissonian statistics.